PatrickCeledio/pong-gba/README.md

 My first attempt at making a complete video game for the Nintendo Game Boy Advance in C language.

+Prereq:
+- Download and run the devKitPro installer from https://devkitpro.org/wiki/Getting_Started
+- Have a GBA emulator on your PC (I use mGBA)

 To run:
 1) Go into "/c/dev/gba_dev/pong-gba" directory
 2) Type and enter "make" to compile the .gba file